 - Transportation Engineering (TRANS)

 Because of the number of core faculty members with expertise in these four fields of study and their high degree of success in grant competitions, there is substantial research funding for the education and training of graduate students.
 The Department boasts two NSERC Industrial Research Chairs (IRCs) (Drs.
 P. Huck and M. Pandey), two Tier II NSERC Canada Research Chairs (CRC) (Drs.
-S. Tighe and S. Narasimhan), one Tier I NSERC CRC (Dr. C. Haas), and one endowed research chair and one junior chair (Norman W. McLeod) (Drs.
-S. Tighe and H. Baaj, respectively).
+N. Basu and J. Craig), one Tier I NSERC CRC (Dr. M. Emelko), one endowed research chair (Norman W. McLeod Chair) (Dr. H. Baaj) and two University Research Chairs (Drs.
+M. Polak and C. Haas).

 The Master of Applied Science (MASc) and Doctor of Philosophy (PhD) programs focus on original engineering research with a faculty member.
 We suggest that you apply, upload all materials and then start the process of trying to make contact with faculty members in the research area(s) that you are interested in.
 You can contact a faculty member to be your prospective supervisor through our official form.